About the Professional Writing course block

 - Understanding how to make complex information accessible to audiences through effective visualization

-Certificate students who complete four of the five basic courses listed below earn the Certificate in Professional Writing.
+Certificate students who complete the four basic courses listed below earn the Certificate in Professional Writing.
 Those students are then eligible to pursue an Advanced Certificate in Professional Writing by adding two advanced courses.

 - PROW 100: Fundamentals of Professional Writing (required)